Barwood Taxi - Our Background and History.

 In 1960, Harry Barnes started a taxi company in Bethesda.
 A business that began with a few taxis grew to a fleet of 45 by 1964.
 The company currently has a fleet of almost 500 vehicles.
 Barwood is privately held and is operated by Chief Executive Officer, Mr. Lee Barnes.
 Close, personal attention, care and involvement make for effective management and the retention of key personnel, resulting in excellent customer service.

-Barwood serves over 5,000 customers per day.
+Barwood used to serve over 5,000 customers per day, and currently serves at similar rates.
 Many of Montgomery County’s government leaders and citizens have expressed appreciation for such efficient and dependable transportation services.
 Montgomery County, the State of Maryland, and the International Taxi and Livery Association have bestowed Barwood with various awards and honors.

 With a national reputation as an industry leader, Barwood is highly innovative among ground transportation companies.
 Every phase of the business is computerized.
 In 1989 Barwood became one of only 15 companies in the United States to go online with a fully computerized dispatch system that included terminals in the taxis.
 This technology greatly reduced dispatch time and enhances customer service.
 Since 2002 we have employed GPS technology, which has many benefits for passengers, drivers, and the vehicles.